sftwre/Bitz/README.md

 # Bitz
-Android app to help people communicate with music
+Android app that offers an easier and funner way of recommending music to friends.